yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 Looking ahead, we aim to further enhance our system by incorporating ```deep optical flow``` using deep learning models such as **FlowNet** or **RAFT**.
-These models have shown remarkable performance in estimating optical flow fields by leveraging the power of deep neural networks.
+These models have shown remarkable performance in estimating optical flow fields using deep neural networks.

 -------------